Macroscopic limit of quantum systems: Measurement Process

-But which classical trajectory is chosen where the wave function collapses to?
+Which classical trajectory is chosen where the wave function collapses to?
 Let us follow the propagation of the $\alpha$-particle from $t=t_i$ at $\v{x}=\v{x}_i$.
-The time and location of the first ionization is chosen randomly.
-This step, the core of the measurement problem, remains unsolved but as soon as this step is made the rest follows from a semiclassical picture: The first step breaks the initial $SO(3)$ symmetry into the $SO(2)$ subgroup, consisting of rotation around $\v{x}_1-\v{x}_0$.
-This symmetry is approximately preserved by the successive ionizations which line up with an average separation $\tau_i(\v{x}_1-\v{x}_0)/(t_1-t_0)$ along a straight line.
+The~time and location of the first ionization is chosen randomly~\cite{schonfeld}.
+This step, the~core of the measurement problem, remains unsolved, but as soon as this step is made, the rest follows from a semi-classical picture: The {emergence of the first droplet breaks the initial rotational symmetry into an axial symmetry} consisting of rotations around $\v{x}_1-\v{x}_0$.
+This symmetry is approximately preserved by the successive ionizations, which line up with an average separation $\tau_i(\v{x}_1-\v{x}_0)/(t_1-t_0)$ along a straight~line.